MitulMistry/art-institute-explorer/README.md

 * **Examine Users** - Get more information about a particular user and their saved artworks and created collections through their show page.

 ## Application Info
 The application uses an MVC (Model, View, Controller) paradigm using the Rails back end.
 Instead of Rails templates, it uses [Jbuilder][jbuilder] templates to serialize data from the model layer and respond with JSON that can be consumed ascynchronously by the front end.
 Authentication is handled using [BCrypt][bcrypt] for Ruby.
+External API requests are handled by the [Faraday][faraday] gem.

 [React][react] is used to create a single-page, responsive, JavaScript based front end.
 [Redux][redux] is used to keep a central store for the application's state and store data received from the back end.
 [React Router][react-router] is used for front end routing, [Redux Thunk][redux-thunk] is used to assist in Redux actions and API calls, and [Framer Motion][framer-motion] is used for animations.
 [Font Awesome][font-awesome] is used for icons and buttons.